Advanced Dockerfiles: Faster Builds and Smaller Images Using BuildKit and Multistage Builds

 Note on BuildKit

-The latest Docker versions come with new opt-in builder backend BuildKit.
-While all the patterns here work with the older builder as well, many of them run much more efficiently when BuildKit backend is enabled.
+While all the patterns here also work with the older builder, many of them run more efficiently when using BuildKit backend (default in Docker Engine since version 23.0).
 For example, BuildKit efficiently skips unused stages and builds stages concurrently when possible.
 I’ve marked these cases under the individual examples.
 If you use these patterns, enabling BuildKit is strongly recommended.
 All other BuildKit based builders support these patterns as well.

 • • •